Home

 Virginia DUI Laws

 The punishment for a Virginia DUI varies substantially depending upon whether this is your first, second, or subsequent offense.
 The punishment also varies depending upon your blood alcohol level and if a child was in the vehicle.
 A DUI can be a misdemeanor or a felony.
 If it is a first offense, there is a mandatory 5 days in jail sentence for a blood alcohol level between 0.15 and o.21.
 Above that, if you are still alive, there is a mandatory 10 day jail sentence.
 For second and subsequent Virginia DUI convictions there are increased mandatory minimum penalties.
 A felony Virginia DUI carries a mandatory minimum penalty of 6 months in jail with a maximum of 5 years.
-Your license will be suspended for at least one year, you will have to pay to attend a rehabilitation program and the judge can order a very expensive interlock device be installed on your vehicle.
-If you add everything up, a DUI conviction could easily cost you between $10,000 and $20,000 or even more.
-A very expensive night out on the town.
-DON'T DRINK AND DRIVE
+Your license will be suspended for at least one year and you will have to pay to attend a rehabilitation program.

 A Virginia DUI lawyer can research your case and try to win at trial.
 If your case can’t be won, he can negotiate for a lower fine or violation.
 In some Virginia counties, the prosecutor will not negotiate with anyone but an Virginia DUI lawyer.
 The prosecutor knows you don't have a chance without a DUI attorney so there is no need to negotiate.